emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    gradual and slow spreading of an electrolyte film on the external surface of a cell or battery IEC Reference: https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=482-02-30
+Comment:
+   electrolyte creep is sometimes indicated by the presence of a visible solid deposit or wet spots

 .. raw:: html